gregbo/mininet_frr/make_vm/README.md

 Look for inet *address* under the enp1so: device

-From here, you can ssh into the system using the ip address and your user name.
-I find using my native terminal windows and SSH to be the best experience.
+At this point, you can ssh into the system using the ip address with the username ubuntu and password ubuntu:

 ```
 ssh ubuntu@192.168.122.109
 ```

+The rest of this process will be done inside the VM.

 Upgrade Ubuntu to the latest packages and install additional packages:
 ```